jahidul68/jahidul68.github.io/index.markdown

 <p>2. <a href="https://www.sfchronicle.com/projects/san-francisco-drug-overdose-deaths/#:~:text=San%20Francisco%20continues%20to%20grapple,of%20the%20synthetic%20opioid%20fentanyl.">San Francisco Chronicle: Drug Overdose Deaths in San Francisco</a></p>
 <p>3. <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry/about_data">San Francisco Crime Dataset</a></p>
 <p>4. <a href="https://www.sanfranciscopolice.org/news/sfpd-experiences-continued-success-opiate-overdose-reversals">San Francisco Police Department </a></p>
+<p>5. <a href="https://www.wbur.org/onpoint/2022/11/02/tenderloin-reality-of-the-drug-trade-in-san-francisco">The reality of the drug trade in San Francisco </a></p>
+<p>6. <a href="https://www.sf.gov/news/san-francisco-releases-new-numbers-showing-almost-half-those-cited-public-drug-use-dont-live">San Francisco Releases New Numbers Showing Almost Half of those Cited for Public Drug Use Don't Live in the City </a></p>
 </div>